On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

 If we rescaled and redefined

 we can obtain

 where

-found to be the Mathieu equation.
-With the inflaton self-production is assumed to be non-relativistic, it is clear that $A_\phi \gg q_\phi$ for {the first oscillation after the end of inflation} and $q_\phi$ is much lower just after that, resulting the resonance is getting narrower.

-It is obvious, that the self-production of the scalaron field belongs to the narrow resonance.
-As usually happens, the particle fluctuation during the first-several oscillations is a rather broad-like resonance\footnote{see ref. \cite{kofman1994reheating,shtanov1995universe}}, the resonance self-production of the inflaton field and also its decay are simply neglected.
-With this, we can assume that the decay product to other channels could be dominant compared with inflaton self-production.
-One can also realize, that the minimal two-field mode causes $\partial U/\partial h$ to vanish in Eq. \eqref{hdotdot}, this is resulting in the oscillation being stagnant, which means there is almost no Higgs production due to this mode.
+found to be the Mathieu equation. $A_\phi \gg q_\phi$ for {the first oscillation after the end of inflation} and $q_\phi$ is much lower just after that, resulting in the resonance getting narrower.
+The self-production of the scalaron field belongs to the narrow resonance.
+As usually happens, the particle fluctuation during the first several oscillations is a rather broad-like resonance\footnote{see Ref. \cite{kofman1994reheating,shtanov1995universe}}, the resonance self-production of the inflaton field and its decay is neglected.
+With these results, we can assume that the decay product to other channels could be dominant compared with the inflation self-production.
+One can also realize that the single-field approximation causes $\partial U/\partial h$ to be negligible in Eq. \eqref{hdotdot}, this is resulting in the oscillation being stagnant, which means there is almost no Higgs production due to this mode.

-We can approximate the potential energy during the end of inflation.
-Taking $\epsilon =1$ correspond to the end of inflation, we obtain the potential energy to be
+We can approximate the potential energy at the end of inflation by imposing the condition $\epsilon = 1$.
+This yields

-which is independent of $\xi$.
-This result is evaluated by using Eq. \eqref{tildem}.
-Taking this potential as the starting value of the preheating stage is rather subtle.
-If the scalaron's field value during the end of inflation is $\phi_{end}\sim 1 M_p$, after the first crossing the scalaron's field value drops significantly.
-Numerically, one can see Fig \ref{scalaron}, the field value lost about $70\%$ after the first crossing but smoother after that.
-Hence, we will say that there should be a transition phase during the end of inflation and the start of preheating stage which happens somewhere before the first crossing.
-We mean, for rough estimation, we can take the field value of $\phi_{pre} \sim 0.5 M_p$ to be the starting point of the preheating stage.
-This corresponds to the potential
+which is independent of $\xi$, as evaluated using Eq.~\eqref{tildem}.
+Taking this potential as the initial value for preheating, however, is somewhat subtle.
+If the scalaron field value at the end of inflation is $\phi_{\text{end}} \sim M_p$, its amplitude decreases sharply after the first crossing.
+As shown numerically in Fig.~\ref{scalaron}, the field loses about $70\%$ of its value after the first crossing, though the oscillations become smoother thereafter.
+This suggests the existence of a transition phase between the end of inflation and the onset of preheating, occurring shortly before the first crossing.
+For a rough estimate, we therefore take $\phi_{\text{pre}} \sim 0.5 M_p$ as the starting value for preheating, corresponding to the potential

-We expect the whole preheating process could drain most of this energy before the perturbative reheating happens.
+We expect the preheating process to deplete most of this energy before the onset of perturbative reheating.